atanasnik/Millionaire/README.md

 # Millionaire
 ### A basic "Who wants to be a millionaire" game

+## Necessary:
+In order to run the game, you need to have installed VS (Visual Studio Community 2019) on Windows OS.
+To open directly in VS, choose and open the .sln file.

 ## About the game

 This is a basic version of the popular "Who wants to be a millionaire" game, made as a project for my Introduction to Programming class.
 It's also my very first project.